-The CEPI curriculum focuses on the core disciplines of equity compensation: Accounting; Equity Plan Design, Analysis and Administration; Corporate and Securities Law; and Taxation.
+Since its founding, the CEPI's self study curriculum has served as the industry's educational standard.
+The curriculum focuses on the core disciplines of equity compensation: Accounting; Equity Plan Design, Analysis and Administration, Corporate and Securities Law, and Taxation.
+Candidates can elect to complete just the first level of the program - resulting in the ECA designation, or to continue on for the remaining two levels, at which point they will have earned the CEP designation.
 The CEP designation is granted to individuals who have passed all three exams, and have demonstrated mastery of equity compensation related issues in all of the core disciplines.

-An education program for those involved in equity compensation administration was proposed by Santa Clara University alumni who were professionally involved in the equity compensation field.
-They saw that there was a need to create the professional body of knowledge for those involved in equity compensation.
-Since 1989, thousands of individuals have benefited from the self-study certification program.
-Nearly sixteen hundred people have achieved the Certified Equity Professional (CEP) designation and that number grows annually.
-The CEP designation is now a widely recognized professional achievement for those involved in equity compensation administration.
+The Certified Equity Professional Institute became part of the Santa Clara University's Silicon Valley Executive Center in 1989.
+Santa Clara University alumni professionally involved in the equity compensation field proposed an education program for equity compensation.
+They saw that there was a need to create the professional body of knowledge for the equity compensation field.
+Since the institute's founding, thousands of individuals have benefited from the self-study certification program.
+Over 2000 people have achieved the Certified Equity Professional designation and that number continues to grow annually.
+The CEP designation is now a widely recognized professional achievement for those involved in equity